The Destination

 All major hotels and resorts in Borneo provide a selection of large and well-equipped venues for hire, ranging from conference venues and meeting rooms to private event spaces that cater for all group sizes.
 Kota Kinabalu has been host to numerous conferences and trade fairs including the Asia Pacific Tourism Conference by the United Nations (UNCTAD), the ASEAN Australian Engineering Congress, the biennial Sabah International Expo (SIE) and many more.
 Additionally, names such as ING, DHL, Coca-Cola, Ferrari and Hewlett-Packard have also chosen Borneo as their incentive destination.

 Borneo holds many natural treasures for those adventurous enough to leave the cities for the wilds of the forests.
-Mount Kinabalu rises to 4,095 metres, Southeast Asia’s highest mountain is found in Kinabalu Park.
-Sipadan, Lankayan and Mabul islands are deemed destinations for divers, and Sabah’s wide variety of attractions, the physical beauty of the island, the year-round pleasant climate, and the friendly people make Sabah a place regarded by many visitors as “Borneo’s Paradise”
+Mount Kinabalu rises to 4,095 meters, Southeast Asia’s highest mountain is found in Kinabalu Park.
+Sipadan, Lankayan and Mabul islands are deemed destinations for divers, and Sabah’s wide variety of attractions, the physical beauty of the island, the year-round pleasant climate, and the friendly people make Sabah a place regarded by many visitors as “Borneo’s Paradise

 Adventure